ArtKop/AcoBotWebVersion/readme.md

   </div>
   <br />

-  > **_NOTE:_** The out put of this experiment will be a fitted model file in the ModelFitting folder.
+  > **_NOTE:_** The output of this experiment will be a fitted model file in the ModelFitting folder.

-- <a href="#Object manipulation">Object manipulation</a>: The final goal of this project is that user can perform object manipulation experiment on the vibrating plate through the web application.
+- <a href="#Object manipulation">Object manipulation</a>: The final goal of this project is that the user can perform an object manipulation experiment on the vibrating plate through the web application.

   - Open the Controller editor to edit your own controller if you want.
 The controller function must keep a specific form (the name and the arguments).